 New Account Fraud Detection: Identify Genuine Customers

 The losses from new account fraud are staggering.
-According to a recent report generated by the Aite-Novarica Group, losses from identity theft rose to $712.4 billion in 2020, up 42% from the $502.5 billion in 2019.
+According to a recent report by the Aite-Novarica Group, losses from identity theft rose to $712.4 billion in 2020, up 42% from $502.5 billion in 2019.
 The same group projects a similar rise to $721.3 billion by the end of this year.

 Businesses often find themselves facing something of a catch-22: the same technologies used to keep criminals out can also reject legitimate customers.